authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Selectors   {#selectors}
 ------------------------

-To support publishing and display of more than one distinct brand indicator per domain, the brand indicator namespace is subdivided for publishing of multiple Assertion Records using "selectors".
-Selectors allow the Domain Owner to choose the brand indicator, for example, by type of recipient, by message source, or by other considerations like seasonal branding.
+To support publishing and display of more than one distinct Brand Indicator per domain, the brand Indicator namespace is subdivided for publishing of multiple Assertion Records using "selectors".
+Selectors allow the Domain Owner to choose the brand Indicator, for example, by type of recipient, by message source, or by other considerations like seasonal branding.
 BIMI selectors are modeled after [DKIM selectors](https://tools.ietf.org/html/rfc6376#section-3.1).

 The selector "default" is the default Assertion Record.
 Domain Owners can specify which other selector to use on a per-message basis by utilizing the [BIMI-Selector Header](#bimi-selector).